 How Long Do the Results of a PDO Thread Nose Lift Last?

 The results of a PDO thread lift can last up to two years.
-The good news is that once the polydioxanone threads dissolve, patients can contact Atlanta Mobile Aesthetics and Hydrotherapy to schedule another PDO thread nose lift.
+The good news is that once the polydioxanone threads dissolve, patients can contact Atlanta Mobile Aesthetics and IV Hydrotherapy to schedule another PDO thread nose lift.
 To schedule an appointment for a PDO thread nose lift, please call 770-847-6377 or contact the office via the online contact form by clicking here.